Skip to content

 Capstone Project Timelines

 The Capstone Project Timeline is a visual representation of your project's schedule and establishes when tasks and milestone assignments will be completed.
+There are two timelines that you can follow:

-- The Standard Timeline: The recommended timeline for successful completion of the Capstone Project by the end of the Second Year
+The recommended timeline for successful completion of the Capstone Project by the end of the Second Year

-- The Alternate Timeline: A modified timeline to accommodate completion of the capstone project past the second semester of the second year
+A modified timeline to accommodate completion of the capstone project past the second semester of the second year

 Timeline Phases